/

 Monitor and configure alerting for common toll fraud indicators

-• Consider setting up alerting for some of the common toll fraud indicators described above, such as abnormally low SMS authentication rates, a spike in SMS quantity or velocity, or SMS logins from unusual geos.
+• Consider setting up alerting for some of the common toll fraud indicators described above, such as abnormally low SMS authentication rates, a spike in SMS quantity or velocity, or SMS logins from unusual geographies.

 Use SMS as second factor rather than a primary authentication measure